MartinPetkov/GCTF2021BeginnersQuestWriteups/15-rev-just-another-keypad/README.md

 ### Reversing the code to make it return True

 We need to understand what input code will make the function return True, so we can use that as the flag.
-To do that, we need to "undo" the operations in reverse order as best as we can.
+To do that, we need to "undo" the operations in reverse order.

 First, we know that `x` ANDed with 4 numbers produces 4 other numbers (`a`, `b`, `c` and `d`).
-Intiutively, this can be solved line a set of linear equations, but in practice it's a bit more complicated.
+Intiutively, this can be solved as a set of linear equations, but in practice it's a bit more complicated.

 AND is not a directly reversible operation.
 If we know the result and one operand, we can only determine the following:

 * ? & 1 = 1; our unknown must be a 1
 * ? & 1 = 0; our unknown must be a 0
-* ? & 0 = 0; our unknown might be a 0 or a 1
+* ? & 0 = 0; **our unknown might be a 0 or a 1**
-* ? & 0 = 1; not possible with AND
+* <strike>? & 0 = 1; not possible with AND</strike>

-With that in mind, we can progressively uncover `x` by figuring out which bits must be 0s or 1s for `a`, then for `b`, etc. until we (hopefully) uncover all of `x`.
+With that in mind, we can progressively uncover `x` by figuring out which bits must be 0s or 1s for `a`, then for `b`, etc. until we uncover (hopefully) all of `x`.

 ```
 x = ___0___1___0___0___1___0___1___0___0___0___0___1___1___1___1___0